stefanhiemer/topoptlab/ROADMAP.md

 - [ ] add source for scalar field
 - [ ] get rid of manual determinant calculation in elements with quadrature
-- [ ] do the Kronecker product at end in elements which exist for vector/scalar field
 - [ ] inverse homogenization
 - [ ] stress constraints
 - [ ] isotropic hyperelasticity